re-nascence/ML/README.md

-# ML
+# ML Basics
-KNN Classifier applied on car dataset from uci
+1)KNN Classifier applied on car dataset from uci

-SVM applied on Iris Dataset
+2)SVM applied on Iris Dataset